tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Artificial intelligence: cognitive architecture: Minsky "The Emotion Machine" [emotionmachine].

 This article covers three aspects that was not covered in previous paper [computational_emotional_thinking]: appraisal, coping and influence of high-level emotions on computational system.
 Emotional appraisal process, is based  and Scherer approach [appraisal_as_sequential_checking].
 We identified two types of appraisal: non-conscious affective appraisal and conscious cognitive appraisal.
-First is based on on affect theory of Tomkins [primer_affect_psychology].
+First is based on on affect theory of Tomkins [primer_affect_psychology] and takes in account only innate emotional reactions.
 Main parameter of non-conscious appraisal is CNS activity that influences appraisal as following:

 * Quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.

-Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**, both of them negative.
+* Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**, both of them negative.
-It worth to note that the higher distress CNS activity the easier is switch to anger.
-We could interpret this like: the longer person is in distress state the easier he/she could be switched to anger state.
+* Decrease of CNS activity is interpreted as relief and triggers **enjoyment/joy**.

-Decrease of CNS activity is interpreted as relief and triggers **enjoyment/joy**.
+* Disgust - could be understood as low level hard-coded predicate to protect system.

-"**Disgust** NEGATIVE affect is inherently punishing and provides us some protection against eating poisonous or rotten food."
-We consider this affect as indicator of unconditional rejection of inbound stimulus as something directly damaging the system.
-This could be understood as low level hard-coded predicate to protect system.
+* Shame humiliation this complex affect that appeared to be latest in evolutional process of humans is triggered when system is prevented from getting new interesting information.

-**Shame humiliation** "affect is neither inherently punishing nor rewarding.
-It is like a computer’s reset button that rapidly clears the system and prepares us for whatever comes next.
+Conscious appraisal is more complex and includes learned rules.
+It is based no Scherer sequential appraisal approach [appraisal_as_sequential_checking].

 ##Appendix